faxinadu/Kontakt-Public/Creator Tools Lua Functions/README.md

 -- Check if a Kontakt instruments is connected and print instruments information ctUtil.instrumentConnected()

+-- Check if a file has a valid audio file extension ctUtil.isAudioFile(file)

 -- Check for a valid path and print the result ctUtil.pathCheck(path)